redhat-developer/vscode-tekton/README.md

 #### Extensions

-This extension depends on Kubernetes Extension form Microsoft which is going to be installed automatically along with the Tekton Pipelines Extension.
-The image belows demonstrates the Kubernetes Extension public API displaying Tekton specific resources: ClusterTasks, Tasks, Pipelines, Pipeline Resources, Pipelineruns, Taskruns in the Kubernetes Clusters View.
+This extension depends on Kubernetes Extension from Microsoft which is going to be installed automatically along with the Tekton Pipelines Extension.
+The image below demonstrates the Kubernetes Extension public API displaying Tekton specific resources: ClusterTasks, Tasks, Pipelines, Pipeline Resources, PipelineRun, TaskRun in the Kubernetes Clusters View.

 ## Release notes